A general nonlinear characterization of stochastic incompleteness: Introduction

-In the present paper, we are able to remove the crucial convexity and concavity assumptions on $ \psi $ and $ \phi $, respectively, which are essential in \cite{GIM}.
-Moreover, we relax the regularity requirements on such nonlinearities.
-Let us briefly explain the novelties of our approach.
-In \cite{GIM}, a single equivalence result was stated and proved (see Theorem 1.1 there), where the function $ \psi $ was in fact identified with $ \phi^{-1} $.
+Let us briefly explain the main technical novelties of our approach.
+In \cite{GIM}, a single equivalence result was stated and proved (see Theorem 1.1 there), where the function $ \psi $ was identified with $ \phi^{-1} $.
 The first key point towards a more general characterization consists of uncoupling \eqref{eqe-intro} and \eqref{pp1}, thus establishing two corresponding (independent) equivalence results, namely Theorems \ref{teo-ell} and \ref{teo-par} (see below).
-In particular, the proof of the former is completely self-contained and relies on the construction of suitable nontrivial subsolutions via \emph{Kato-type} arguments that allow us to work on \emph{superlevel sets} of positive solutions to \eqref{ell} (rather than on the whole manifold $M$).
-This strategy turns out to be successful regardless of the convexity of $ \psi $.
-As for the latter, whose proof is by far the most involved argument in the paper, one implication (stochastic completeness $ \Rightarrow $ nonuniqueness of \eqref{pp1}) is established by a delicate barrier method that, instead of looking directly for a ``large'' subsolution to \eqref{pp1} in a pointwise sense (which was the original approach of \cite{GIM}), aims at constructing a subsolution that is large only in an \emph{integral sense}, and this is precisely what allows us to get rid of the concavity of $ \phi $.
-The reverse implication follows a similar strategy to \cite{GIM}, except that concavity is exploited only at the level of \emph{moduli of continuity} (rather than directly on $ \phi $).
+In particular, the proof of the former is now completely self contained and merely relies on comparison principles for very weak sub- and supersolutions, along with the construction of suitable nontrivial solutions.
+We stress that, contrarily to \cite{GIM}, we \emph{avoid} any use of \emph{Kato-type inequalities}.
+This strategy turns out to be successful regardless of the convexity, regularity and strict monotonicity of $ \psi $.